vmware/network-config-manager/README.md

 ```
 ### Generate network config from yml file:

 `nmctl` can generate configurations for required network links from YAML description.
 Configuration written to disk under `/etc/systemd/network` will persist between reboots.
-When `netmgr-yaml-generator.service` is enabled it reads yaml files from `/etc/network-config-manager/yaml` and generates systemd-networkd configuration files.
+When `network-config-manager-yaml-generator.service` is enabled it reads yaml files from `/etc/network-config-manager/yaml` and generates systemd-networkd configuration files. `nmctl apply` and `nmctl apply-file` can be used to generate configuration from yml file.

 `nmctl` uses similar format as defined by [different YAML format](https://curtin.readthedocs.io/en/latest/topics/networking.html).